bcurran3/ansible-nas-enhanced/README.md

 ## Preconfigured Application Stacks

-Ansible-NAS application [stacks](https://ansible-nas.io/docs/category/stacks/) are a number of applications deployed together and preconfigured to perform a common goal.
+Ansible-NAS-Enhanced application [stacks](https://ansible-nas.io/docs/category/stacks/) are a number of applications deployed together and preconfigured to perform a common goal.

 * [Logging](https://ansible-nas.io/docs/applications/stacks/logging/) - application logging capture and search service based on Grafana Loki.

 ## What This Could Do

-Ansible-NAS can run anything that's in a Docker image, which is why Portainer is included.
+Ansible-NAS-Enhanced can run anything that's in a Docker image, which is why Portainer is included.
 A NAS configuration is a pretty personal thing based on what you download, what media you view, how many photos you take...so it's difficult to please everyone.

 That said, if specific functionality you want isn't included and you think others could benefit, add it and raise a PR!

 ## What This Doesn't Do

-Ansible NAS doesn't set up your disk partitions, primarily because getting it wrong can be incredibly destructive.
+Ansible-NAS-Enhanced doesn't set up your disk partitions, primarily because getting it wrong can be incredibly destructive.
 That aside, configuring partitions is usually a one-time (or very infrequent) event, so there's not much to be gained by automating it.
 Check out the [docs](https://ansible-nas.io/docs/) for recommended setups.

 ## Installation